 Create structures for your undergraduate courses in the online prospectus to show the different years and available modules.

 Who can use this Content type?

-Group Admins, Group Owners, Group Editors (edit, unpublish).
+Group Supervisors, Group Owners, Group Editors (edit, unpublish).

 Use the UG Course structure Content type to create a course structure which for use on a relevant course page in the online undergraduate prospectus.